BlueQuartzSoftware/simplnx/src/nxrunner/docs/NX_CLI.md

 # NX Runner (NX CLI)

-NX Runner is an executable that allows preflighting and executing complex pipelines from the command line.
-The executable is created as part of the default complex CMake project and created alongside the complex library file.
+NX Runner is an executable that allows preflighting and executing simplnx pipelines from the command line.
+The executable is created as part of the default simplnx CMake project and created alongside the simplnx library file.

-In addition, NX Runner contains commands for porting SIMPL pipeline files to complex pipelines.
-One of these commands prints the converted pipeline to the terminal, and the other saves the converted pipeline to a new file using the complex pipeline extension.
+In addition, NX Runner contains commands for porting SIMPL pipeline files to simplnx pipelines.
+One of these commands prints the converted pipeline to the terminal, and the other saves the converted pipeline to a new file using the simplnx pipeline extension.

 ## Commands